rmeliana/FabAcademy/docs/about.md

 ## My background

-Since my adolescence, I have been in the electricity field.
+I was born in Sao Paulo, Brazil, and since my adolescence, I have been in the electricity field.
 I started taking toys and household appliance apart to know how they worked and sometimes I tried to fix them.
 I always followed my father on domestic repairs in our house.

 I took my first course in the area (**maintenance electrician**) when I was sixteen,